Biden delivers grim debt ceiling warning while sharply criticizing Republicans - KTVZ

 Talks at a standoff in Washington

-“Unfortunately, the White House moved backwards,” the California Republican said.
-“I don’t think we’re going to be able to move forward until the President can get back.”
+“Unfortunately, the White House moved backwards,” he said.
+“I don’t think we’re going to be able to move forward until the president can get back.”

-Biden has been traveling overseas to attend the Group of 7 summit in Hiroshima, Japan, since leaving Washington on Wednesday.
-Biden is slated to fly back to DC on Sunday, a shortened version of his trip that originally had stops in Australia and Papua New Guinea before Biden cut the final legs amid debt ceiling talks.
+Biden had originally planned to stop in Australia and Papua New Guinea after the G7 summit in Hiroshima, he canceled those portions of the trip amid the debt ceiling talks.

 Biden asked his team to coordinate with the speaker to arrange the conversation on Sunday morning Eastern Time, which would be the two men’s first conversation since debt talks appeared to stall amid disputes over spending limits.

+Republican Rep. Patrick McHenry of North Carolina, who has served as one of the chief negotiators during the debt ceiling talks, said Sunday that he was “not at all” optimistic that a deal can come together.

+“I’ve been pessimistic for a while, and something needs to change,” he told CNN.

-Republican Rep. Dusty Johnson of South Dakota confirmed on Saturday that the White House made an offer seeking to cap future spending at current levels, which Johnson called “unreasonable.”
+Earlier Saturday, Republican Rep. Dusty Johnson of South Dakota confirmed that the White House had made an offer seeking to cap future spending at current levels, which Johnson called “unreasonable.”

 Johnson, a McCarthy ally and chair of the centrist Main Street Caucus, is one of several key players who has been getting briefed by Republican negotiators on the talks.